 What: Ballet – Opera – Musicals – Concerts – Prose

 Located in the Esquilino neighbourhood, Teatro Brancaccio was designed by architect Luca Carimini and realized by engineer Carlo Sacconi.
 The theater was initially inaugurated in 1926 with the name Teatro Morgana, which then changed to Politeama Brancaccio.
 After years of decadence, Teatro Brancaccio – thanks to its modern renovation – has hosted prestigious performances, from opera and ballet to prose and famous musicals.
+Subject to a recent renovation, the Brancaccio Theater is a multipurpose space that hosts more than 1680 seats, consisting of an auditorium and a double balcony.
 Great artists have performed on this stage including Ettore Petrolini, Totò, Aldo Fabrizi, Anna Magnani, the tenor Giuseppe Di Stefano, and musicians such as Fabrizio De André, Jimi Hendrix (1968), Louis Armstrong e Adriano Celentano.

 Teatro Quirino – Vittorio Gassman